Ma-Lab-Berkeley/deep-representation-learning-book/README.md

 - For code: please examine current code files and see the coding patterns.
 - For LaTeX: please examine current LaTeX files and see the coding patterns.

+Note: While this repository is private (i.e., "beta version") you are technically allowed to push to `main` directly. **Please do not.**

 ## Citation Information

 Many thanks!